Marker Logo

 this page online

-crow flies.
-Spanish American War and World War I Memorial (here, next to this marker); Vietnam Conflict (here, next to this marker); World War II Honor Roll (here, next to this marker); World War II Memorial (here, next to this marker); 1926 Pittsburgh Terminal Coal Corporation Mine No. 4 Explosion (approx. 0.4 miles away); Original Settler's Cabin (approx. Ύ mile away); The James Miller House (approx. 1.2 miles away); One Hundred and Third Field Signal Battalion (approx. 1.2 miles away).
-Touch for a list and map of all markers in South Park Township.
+of this marker, measured as the crow flies: Spanish American War and World War I Memorial (here, next to this marker); Vietnam Conflict (here, next to this marker); World War II Honor Roll (here, next to this marker); World War II Memorial (here, next to this marker); 1926 Pittsburgh Terminal Coal Corporation Mine No. 4 Explosion (approx. 0.4 miles away); Original Settler's Cabin (approx. Ύ mile away); The James Miller House (approx. 1.2 miles away); One Hundred and Third Field Signal Battalion (approx. 1.2 miles away).
+Touch for a list and map of all markers in Pittsburgh.

 Broughton Community Honor Roll image.
 Click for full size.